malharinamdar/malharinamdar.github.io/_projects/05-road-construction.md

 This project aims to classify the drone image capturing the different stage of road construction in 8 different categories The model classifies the stage of road construction using ResNet model.

+Currently tested model on just ~130 images, currently gathering and generating data for model accuracy improvement as well.

 This project was a part of SIH Smart India Hackathon where I looked after the team's ML part of the project.